Joseph J. Clark: World War II

 At the start of U.S. involvement in World War II, Clark was known as an aggressive commander, ready to take his group into battle.
-He commanded the carrier USS Suwannee in the Atlantic Ocean and off the coast of North Africa, until he was ordered to take command of the newly commissioned USS Yorktown (CV-10).
+He commanded the escort carrier USS Suwannee in the Atlantic Ocean and off the coast of North Africa during the allied landings of November 1942 (Operation Torch).
+He then assumed command of the newly commissioned USS Yorktown (CV-10).
 During Clark's command, Yorktown became the setting for the documentary The Fighting Lady, which detailed World War II aircraft carrier operations.
 In the documentary, Clark is identified only by his nickname of "Jocko" and is voiced by Harry Morgan.